 The module aims to provide introductory level coverage of a range of perspectives and theories that have been proposed to explain the ways in which people differ and how such differences can shape behaviour.

 Lecturer-provided materials will be placed online.
-These will include lecture slides with accompanying audio, self-test materials, and online readings.
+These will include lecture slides with accompanying audio, self-test materials, and – where available – online readings.

-1. Various models of personality and individual differences.
+1. Describe various models of personality and individual differences.

-2. Some of the ways in which personality and individual differences have been measured.
+2. Describe some of the ways in which personality and individual differences have been measured.

-3. The roles played by heredity and the environment in influencing personality and individual differences.
+3. Explain the roles played by heredity and the environment in influencing personality and individual differences.